Angles6230/Certification-Notes/CCNA Study.md

 	Only Areas need to be the same
 Autonomous System Boundary Router - ASBR
-	OSPF router that connects the OSPF network to an external network OSPF Metric - Cost
+	OSPF router that connects the OSPF network to an external network This is the router that has the default route to external net OSPF Metric - Cost
 	Calculated by dividing reference bandwidth value by interface bandwidth Reference band/int band